binuengoor/binupradeep-mkdocs/docs/index.md

 - I focus on designing applications that align with customer goals by using industry-leading tools and technologies for UI design, data analysis, and visualization.
 - My philosophy in work, life, and design is that **minimalism and simplicity** are the best tools to communicate your ideas to others.
 - Interested in data/system analysis, docker, networking, automations, AI, computing and technology in general.
-- Personal interests include singing, music, hiking, and homelab/selfhosting, watching(and playing-xbox) football (soccer) and cricket.
+- Personal interests include singing, music, hiking, and homelab/selfhosting, watching(and playing-xbox) football(soccer).

 ---